AdaCore/gnatstudio/docs/users_guide/searching.rst

 ---------

-By default, the search window is floating and appears as a dialog on top of GPS.
+By default, the search window is floating and appears as a dialog on top of GNAT Studio.
 Put it inside the multiple document interface for easier access by selecting the :menuselection:`Window --> Floating` menu and dropping the search window into a new location (for example, above the :guilabel:`Project` view).
 Selecting either option pops up a dialog on the